cloudnative-pg/docs/versioned_docs/version-1.25/recovery.md

 ### PITR from an object store

-This example uses the same recovery object store in Azure defined earlier for the Barman Cloud plugin, containing both the base backups and the WAL archive.
+This example uses a recovery object store in Azure that contains both the base backups and the WAL archive.
 The recovery target is based on a requested timestamp.

 ```yaml
 apiVersion: postgresql.cnpg.io/v1